viviann224/Week6Ajax/README.md

 - Perfered viewing in English language :us:

 **HOW TO PLAY**:
-To start the game, the user will either choose from the autopopulated buttons or create a button via the user input search option.
+To play, the user will either choose from the autopopulated buttons or create a button via the user input search option.

 Once the user clicks on the button with the corresponding search input and array of gif images based on the input search or the name of the button.